SAP/flake8-tergeo/docs/configuration.md

 If enabled, the following options are automatically managed:

 * `ftp-min-python-version` (by `flake8-typing-imports`): this options specified the minimum python version supported or used by the project.
-It is set to the same value as `ftp-python-version`
+It is set to the same value as `ftp-python-version`.
+  As not all patch versions of python are recognized by this plugin (it then throws an `unknown version` error), the version is adjusted to the next supported patch version while staying in the same major/minor version.

 ## Developer Comments
 Developer comments are comments such as *TODO xxx* or *FIXME later*.